-Most people deal with this issue by getting a water softener, which removes minerals from the water, making it soft and easy to deal with.
+Most people deal with this issue by getting a water softener in California, which removes minerals from the water, making it soft and easy to deal with.
 There are both salt-based and salt-free softeners, and each one has unique features.

 Hard water is water that contains a lot of minerals, especially calcium and magnesium.
 These minerals are healthy in our diets, but they can cause household problems when they’re present in water.

 Hard water can cause something called scaling, which is when the minerals from water leave behind a residue.
 It can block up pipes and collect around water faucets.
 A buildup is a serious problem, and it can cause real plumbing issues.